Time to Do Your Homework

 10. Can the caregiver training provider deliver excellent ongoing customer care after the contract is signed?

-Speaking as myself, Connor the writer here: the best answer I can give here is that the day I wrote this article, I heard an ITK customer describe his customer care specialist as “the best customer service I’ve gotten in my whole life.”
+Speaking as myself, Connor the writer here: the best answer I can give here is that the day I wrote this article, I heard an ITK customer in Minnesota describe his customer care as “the best customer service I’ve seen in my entire life.”
 They’re the real deal.

 11. Are In the Know’s Alzheimer’s and dementia courses recognized by the Alzheimer’s Association?